poonpawa/Login-App/README.md

 # Login-App
-This app is developed using Angular.js and Firebase for authentication
+This app is developed using Angular.js and Firebase for basic user authentication You can access the app on https://fir-basics-26316.firebaseapp.com/login